 1. Take good care of yourself. ❤️

 - Immunosuppressants & infection: prednisone, a steroid medication and immunosuppressant, is the most common form of treatment for Sweet’s syndrome (SS).
 Immunosuppressants are medications that suppress or ‘dampen down’ the immune system and reduce inflammation in the body.
-This means that your immune system will be weakened, and you will be at increased risk of developing infection.
+This means that your immune system will be weakened and you’ll be at increased risk of developing infection.
 If you are taking prednisone or another immunosuppressant, try to take good care of yourself and minimize exposure to infection.

-- Hypersensitivity reaction to infection: some, but not most people with SS are hypersensitive to infection, particularly upper respiratory tract infection.
+- Hypersensitivity reaction to infection: some, but not most people with SS are hypersensitive to infection, particularly upper respiratory tract infection, e.g. coughs, colds, flu-like illness and flu.
 This means that if they develop an infection it can trigger their condition.
-If you are hypersensitive to infection, try to take good care of yourself and minimize exposure to infection.
+If you are hypersensitive to infection, try to take good care of yourself and if necessary, minimize exposure to infection.
 Read more here.

 2. Prevent or minimize skin damage. 🤕

-Some, but not most people with SS are hypersensitive to skin damage or irritation, and this can sometimes cause new skin lesions to develop.
-This response to skin damage or irritation is known as pathergy.
+Some, but not most people with SS are hypersensitive to skin damage and this can sometimes cause new skin lesions to develop.
+This response to skin damage is known as pathergy and is similar to another response called Koebner phenomenon.
 Read more here.

 3. Avoid overexposure to sunlight. 🌞

-Overexposure to sunlight or ultraviolet (UV) light can sometimes trigger a SS flare-up, but doctors are not always sure why this happens.
-The most important thing is to avoid or minimize the use of sunbeds, protect your skin in the sun, and avoid sunburn!
+Overexposure to sunlight or ultraviolet light can sometimes trigger a SS flare-up, but we still aren’t entirely sure why this happens.
+The most important things to remember are to avoid or minimize the use of sunbeds, protect your skin in the sun and avoid sunburn!
 Read more here.

 1. Stress: some people with SS feel that their condition gets worse when they are stressed, and during times of stress, steroid medication sometimes need to be restarted or the dosage increased.
 Read more here.

-2. Hormones: some women find that their SS starts to get worse around a week before their period, and this may be linked to increased progesterone hormone levels.
-As SS can be triggered by both pregnancy and the contraceptive pill, a possible hormonal link to SS has been acknowledged.
-However, further research is needed.
+2. Hormones: some female members of the Sweet’s Syndrome UK group have stated that their SS starts to get worse around a week before their period.
+There are some conditions affecting the skin that can get worse around this time due to increased progesterone hormone levels, but no SS research has been conducted to investigate this possibility.
+However, as SS can be triggered by both pregnancy and the contraceptive pill, a possible hormonal link to SS has been acknowledged, but further research is needed.